mihirprabhath/mihirprabhath/README.md

 ### Hi there 👋

+👋 Hey there!
+I'm Prabhath, a passionate student at Rajarata University of Sri Lanka diving deep into the world of Android app development. 📱💻 Excited about crafting innovative mobile experiences and bringing ideas to life through code.
+Currently exploring the realms of Kotlin, Java, and all things Android.
+Let's connect and build something awesome together! 🚀 #AndroidDev #MobileApps #OpenSource

 <!--
 **mihirprabhath/mihirprabhath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.